Rukungiri District: Population

 In 1991, the population of the district was estimated at 230,100.
 The 2002 national census estimated the population at 275,200.
 The district annual population growth rate was calculated at 1.6 percent.
 In 2012, the population was estimated at 321,300.

 Economic activities

 Employment in urban centers is scarce, with many qualified candidates clamoring for the few available positions.

-The economy of Rukungiri of the trade, industry, agriculture, and human resources.
+The economy of Rukungiri relies on trade, industry, agriculture, and human resources.
 Africa is a resource-rich continent.
 Recent growth has been due to growth in sales in commodities, services, and manufacturing.
 Rukungiri District is largely depended on agriculture(subsistence farming).
 Trade is the main economic activity in Rukungiri town below are some of the popular businesses in Rukungiri.